 “In fact sometimes, I have to stop and say, ‘Wow, this is a mobile device I am developing for.’ because it feels like a desktop application API.” – Trey Moore

 “Developing for the iPhone SDK actually makes it fun again for the developer.” – Trey Moore

 “This is going to be the dominant platform, the dominant device, and it will dominate in healthcare.” – Cameron Powell, MD

 “You build the app, you upload it, specify the countries you want, the prices you want, and then it is out there for the entire world to see!” – Chad Evans

 This video continues to have a huge impact on me.
 I see mobile device app development as a logical next-step opportunity to pursue because I am a seasoned software developer.
 I am enjoying the journey and have learned much in the last few years.
-I have two apps in development that I am trying my best to deploy before the end of 2017.
+I have two apps in development that I am trying my best to deploy in early 2018.

 The video has this amazing global community ending.